‘Days Of Our Lives’ Spoilers for Monday April 24, 2017: Gabi Gets Physical With Deimos, Wyatt’s Supplier Outed

 Deimos Finds Nicole

-Deimos has been trying to find his ex-fiancée Nicole.
+Deimos has been trying to find his ex-fiancee Nicole.
 A source will finally find the information that he has been seeking and after a little digging of his own, Deimos jumps on his jet and flies to Canada in hot pursuit of Nicole.

 Who Has Been Supplying Wyatt’s Information